 See more on the fund’s investment philosophy.

-Information on this website has been prepared by Supervised Investments Australia Limited ABN 45 125 580 305 AFSL 317155 (SIAL), the Investment Manager of the Supervised Global Income Fund (SGIF), and it does not take into account the investment objectives, financial situation or particular needs of any particular person.
+Information on this website has been prepared by Supervised Investments Australia Limited ABN 45 125 580 305 AFSL 317155 (SIAL), and it does not take into account the investment objectives, financial situation or particular needs of any particular person.
 Investors should obtain individual financial advice based on their own particular circumstances before making an investment decision.
-Any person considering investment in the SGIF should first review the Product Disclosure Statement as updated from time to time (PDS) for the Fund issued by the Responsible Entity, One Managed Investment Funds Limited (ABN 47 117 400 987 AFSL 297042 (OMIFL), dated 18 May 2016.
 All opinions and statements included on this website constitute SIAL’s judgement and are subject to change without notice.

-OMIFL and SIAL do not guarantee the performance of the Fund or the repayment of any investor’s capital.
-To the extent permitted by law, neither OMIFL nor SIAL, including their directors, senior executives, employees, consultants, advisers, officers or authorised representatives, are liable for any loss or damage arising as a result of reliance placed on the contents of this website.
+SIAL does not guarantee the performance of the Funds or the repayment of any investor’s capital.
+To the extent permitted by law, SIAL, including it’s directors, senior executives, employees, consultants, advisers, officers or authorised representatives, are not liable for any loss or damage arising as a result of reliance placed on the contents of this website.
 SIAL only provides services to wholesale clients, as defined in section 761G of the Corporations Act.
 Past performance is not indicative of future performance.